vildninja/card/README.md

 ## How to Use

 The tool has three text fields where you can fill in data:
 * **CSS** The style of the cards.
 I have provided a basic example, but it should be easy to modify to your liking without too much effort.
-Read more about positioning elemnts on [w3scools.com/css](https://www.w3schools.com/css/css_positioning.asp).
+Read more about positioning elements on [w3scools.com/css](https://www.w3schools.com/css/css_positioning.asp).
 * **HTML** The template of the cards.
 The content of this box will be duplicated for every line in the CSV document.
 To insert text from the CSV document simlpy write *%label%* in the template.
 Read more about HTML on [w3schools.com/html](https://www.w3schools.com/html/html_blocks.asp).
 * **CSV** The comma seperated values.
 Any spread sheet editor should support export to this format.
-The first row of data should allways be the labels used to reference the data from the template (using *%labal%*).
+The first row of data should allways be the labels used to reference the data from the template (using *%label%*).

 **You should edit CSS and HTML in an external text editor!** While your browser might remember what you have typed in the text fields, my tool does nothing to save your changes.